aminwoo/chess-dataset/README.md

 <div align="center">

-  <h3>Blunderfish</h3>
+  <h3>hikaruXmagnusBOT</h3>

-  A free, open-source chess engine powered by a neural network.
+  The love child of Magnus and Hikaru powered by machine learning.

 </div>